Things Every Brand Should Do to Promote Their Branded Game

 Increase Your Chances of Success

 Make sure you go through this checklist and at the very least do everything on it.
-But don’t stop there, I’m sure you can think of many more creative ways to drive even more traffic to your branded game.
+But don’t stop there, I’m sure you can think of many more creative ways to promote and drive even more traffic to your branded game.